nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 -----

-Redis is an excellent modern memcache to use for both distributed caching, and as a local cache with :doc:`Transactional File Locking
+Redis is an excellent modern memcache to use for both distributed caching, and as a local cache for :doc:`Transactional File Locking
 <../configuration_files/files_locking_transactional>` because it guarantees
 that cached objects are available for as long as they are needed.